ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

   irrespective of whether /chat/completions or /completions endpoint.

-    If you want to add additional options/fields to send to the server/ai-model, and or modify the existing options value, for now you can update this global var using browser's development-tools/console.
+    If you want to add additional options/fields to send to the server/ai-model, and or modify the existing options value or remove them, for now you can update this global var using browser's development-tools/console.

+  iRecentUserMsgCnt - a simple minded SlidingWindow to limit context window load at Ai Model end.
+  This is disabled by default.
+However if enabled, then in addition to latest system message, only the last/latest iRecentUserMsgCnt user messages after the latest system prompt and its responses from the ai model will be sent to the ai-model, when querying for a new response.
+IE if enabled, only user messages after the latest system message/prompt will be considered.

+    This specified sliding window user message count also includes the latest user query.
+    <0 : Send entire chat history to server
+     0 : Send only the system message if any to the server
+    >0 : Send the latest chat history from the latest system prompt, limited to specified cnt.

+By using gMe's iRecentUserMsgCnt and chatRequestOptions.max_tokens one can try to control the implications of loading of the ai-model's context window by chat history, wrt chat response to some extent in a simple crude way.

 Sometimes the browser may be stuborn with caching of the file, so your updates to html/css/js may not be visible.
 Also remember that just refreshing/reloading page in browser or for that matter clearing site data, dont directly override site caching in all cases.
 Worst case you may have to change port.
 Or in dev tools of browser, you may be able to disable caching fully.

 Concept of multiple chat sessions with different servers, as well as saving and restoring of those across browser usage sessions, can be woven around the SimpleChat/MultiChatUI class and its instances relatively easily, however given the current goal of keeping this simple, it has not been added, for now.

 By switching between chat.add_system_begin/anytime, one can control whether one can change the system prompt, anytime during the conversation or only at the beginning.

 read_json_early, is to experiment with reading json response data early on, if available, so that user can be shown generated data, as and when it is being generated, rather than